Cannon (TV series): Synopsis

 The plots, as in other detective series, revolved around Cannon solving crimes for a variety of clients.
 In a number of early episodes, he was hired by insurance companies to investigate losses.
 Other episodes involved him working for former police colleagues or other people from his past.
 In some cases, he was forced into action to clear himself of falsified charges.
 Many episode plot lines involved Cannon traveling and having to deal with various and sundry incompetent and/or corrupt law enforcement agencies and officials.

 Throughout the series' run, Cannon drove Lincoln Continentals.
 In the pilot movie, he drove a 1970 model year 53A four-door hardtop sedan, which later crashed.
-In the series, he switched to the two-door personal luxury cars, driving a new model year every season - in Season 1, he drove a 1971 Mark III, before switching to Mark IVs for later seasons.
-In the 1980 TV movie, however, he instead drove a 1978 Cadillac Coupe de Ville.
+In the series, he switched to the two-door personal luxury cars, driving a new model year every season – in Season 1, he drove a 1971 Mark III, before switching to Mark IVs for later seasons.
+In the 1980 TV movie, he drove a 1978 Cadillac Coupe de Ville.

 Cast

 Series star William Conrad was the only main cast member.
-Conrad was nominated for an Emmy Award in both 1973 and 1974 (Best Lead Actor in a Drama Series), but Richard Thomas won for The Waltons in 1973 and Telly Savalas won for Kojak in 1974.

 Other than the title role, the series had very few recurring characters.
 In the first season, Martin Sheen appeared twice as ex-policeman Jerry Warton, but the character did not extend beyond the first year.
 In fact, Sheen guest-starred in the third season as a completely different character: a lawyer who murdered Cannon's client.
 The only other actors to appear in multiple episodes as the same character were Charles Bateman (five episodes as Lieutenant Paul Tarcher) and Arthur Adams (three episodes as Officer Bill Murray).

 Guest stars

-Notable guest stars included Anne Baxter, Johnny Cash, Cathy Lee Crosby, Joan Fontaine, Mark Hamill, Sondra Locke, Leslie Nielsen, Nick Nolte, Susan Oliver, Stefanie Powers, Denver Pyle, Roy Scheider, and Martin Sheen.
+Notable guest stars included Anne Baxter, Johnny Cash, Cathy Lee Crosby, Micky Dolenz, Joan Fontaine, Mark Hamill, Larry Linville, Sondra Locke, Gary Lockwood, Leslie Nielsen, Nick Nolte, Susan Oliver, Stefanie Powers, Gordon Pinsent, Denver Pyle, Roy Scheider, and Martin Sheen.